jpalvarezf/CleaningDataR-humanActivity/README.md

 # CleaningDataR-humanActivity
-Project for the R course in Coursera: Getting and Cleaning Data
+Project for the R course in Coursera: Getting and Cleaning Data - August 2016

 ## Description
 This document describes the procedures and scripts of how the Human Activity datasets can be cleaned, joined and transformed.